kagisearch/smallweb/README.md

 Add a new personal blog RSS feed to the list.
 Rules:

 - Do not submit your own website unless you submit 2 other sites that are not yours (and are not in list).
 - Locate and submit the RSS feed of the website.
+Place in the file so that it remains sorted.
 - Content must be in English (currently, other languages are not accepted).
 - Only personal blogs may be submitted.
 - The blog must have a recent post, no older than 6 months, to meet the recency criteria for inclusion.